 I love our little foodie neighborhood in Kapitolyo, there’s always a new place popping up.
 We had noticed a new place being constructed and was curious what it was, lo and behold its a new ramen place.
 Japanese restaurants are a staple of ours since Lauren loves Japanese.
-So we asked fellow blogger and eating mate Fran and Paul to try it out with us.

 Another interesting choice is the angled yellow wooden dividers that I imagine would give off a very nice effect when sunlight passes through them in the mornings and afternoon.